 The problem is one of omission: the new law does not specify how many skins an operator may bring to market.
 That question will be left with the Pennsylvania Gaming Control Board (PGCB).
 And now, rumor has it the PGCB may be leaning towards limiting each operator to just one skin.

-As Legal Sports Report correctly noted last week, limiting skins will only serve to limit competition and put smaller casinos at a disadvantage.
-Legal Sports Report explains that smaller casinos will suffer as they will be unable to sell rights to additional skins operators and therefore unable to offset the tremendous costs of licensing ($10 million for an all-in-one license to offer poker, slots and table games).
+Limiting skins will only serve to limit competition and put smaller casinos at a disadvantage.
+Smaller casinos will suffer as they will be unable to sell rights to additional skins operators and therefore unable to offset the tremendous costs of licensing ($10 million for an all-in-one license to offer poker, slots and table games).

 Bigger casinos will have little troubling coughing up $10 million to get involved, but smaller casinos will need to find other ways to justify or at least offset the cost.
 Lending their names to skins operators would help significantly in this regard.
 Skins operators would also be able to help with marketing costs and shorten the gap between bigger casinos and smaller casinos when it comes to marketing budgets.